Battle of Sekigahara: Feuding factions

 In the years following the Imjin War and the death of Hideyoshi, factional disputes arose between Ishida Mitsunari and seven former Toyotomi generals including Katō Kiyomasa.
-After the subsequent death of Maeda Toshiie, a powerful and long-term ally of Hideyoshi and Oda Nobunaga, who had been sympathetic to Mitsunari’s posturing, the uneasy balance of power began to dissolve.
+After the subsequent death of Maeda Toshiie, a powerful and long-term ally of Hideyoshi and Oda Nobunaga, who had been sympathetic to Mitsunari's posturing, the uneasy balance of power began to dissolve.
 Tokugawa Ieyasu gathered both Kiyomasa and Fukushima Masanori to his cause in a bid to challenge the opposition from Mitsunari, who claimed to fight on behalf of the Toyotomi clan.

-At this time, political tensions were high in the capital; In 1599, when the relationship between Ieyasu and Maeda Toshiie became strained and rumors of an attempted of conspiracy to storm the Tokugawa residence spread, Yoshitsugu accompanied Fukushima Masanori and other military commanders of the Toyotomi clan to the Tokugawa residence to guard Ieyasu.
-Later, when rumor of a plot to assassinate Ieyasu by Maeda Toshinaga emerge, Yoshitsugu led an army to Echizen with the inner circle of Ishida Mitsunari, who had been ousted by Ieyasu.
+At this time, political tensions were high in the capital.
+In 1599, when the relationship between Ieyasu and Maeda Toshiie became strained and rumors of an attempted conspiracy to storm the Tokugawa residence spread, Yoshitsugu accompanied Fukushima Masanori and other military commanders of the Toyotomi clan to the Tokugawa residence to guard Ieyasu.
+Later, when rumors of a plot to assassinate Ieyasu by Maeda Toshinaga emerged, Yoshitsugu led an army to Echizen with the inner circle of Ishida Mitsunari, who had been ousted by Ieyasu.
 Maeda Toshinaga, who was accused of being involved in such conspiracies and contentiously but peacefully made to marry into the Tokugawa clan.
 Uesugi Kagekatsu, one of Hideyori's regents, stood against Ieyasu by building up his army, which Ieyasu officially questioned, demanding answers from Kyoto about Kagekatsu's suspicious activity.
 Naoe Kanetsugu responded with a mocking letter highlighting Ieyasu's own violations of Hideyoshi's orders.

 Mitsunari met with Ōtani Yoshitsugu, Mashita Nagamori and Ankokuji Ekei, conspiring to raise an anti-Tokugawa army, of which Mōri Terumoto was appointed to be the overall commander.
 This coalition formed what came to be referred to as the Western Army.
 Terumoto immediately marched and captured Osaka Castle while the main army of the Tokugawa were still on their way to suppress Kagekatsu.

 At first, Mitsunari wanted to use Gifu Castle, which at that time was commanded by Oda Hidenobu (the grandson of Nobunaga), and Ōgaki Castle as choke points to impede the advances of the Eastern Army (the Tokugawa-led coalition).
 However, this plan was foiled by a number of campaign events: